A Complete Mathematical Model For Trichoderma Fungi Kinetics

-The objective of this paper is the development and analysis of a complete system that models the kinetics for enzyme production (cellulase with cellulose) by the fungus Trichoderma in the rhizosphere.
+The objective of this paper is the development and analysis of a complete system that models the kinetics of enzyme production (cellulase with cellulose) by the fungus Trichoderma in the rhizosphere.
 Inspired by the model of Lijuan Ma et al. \cite{ma 2013}, we develop an unstructured mathematical model that integrates the step of hydrolysis of organic matter and takes into account the formation of a product (cellulase), which makes it a more realistic and complete model.
-A fraction of the dead microorganisms can constitute a new substrate.
+A fraction of dead microorganisms can constitute a new substrate.
 According to \cite{alpha}, they are then recycled as organic matter to be hydrolyzed.
-We consider, in the proposed model, the mortality parameter as well as the substrate consumption maintenance parameter, and the product formation maintenance parameter.
-We analyze the asymptotic behaviour of the dynamics of the system obtained, and prove that we have a continuum of non-hyperbolic equilibria.
-An analogous analysis was performed in \cite{saleh} for a problem related to an anaerobic digestion model in the landfill.
+In the proposed model, we consider the mortality parameter, as well as the substrate consumption maintenance parameter, and the product formation maintenance parameter.
+We analyze the asymptotic behavior of the dynamics of the system obtained and prove that we have a continuum of non-hyperbolic equilibria.
+An analogous analysis was performed in \cite{saleh}, for a problem related to an anaerobic digestion model in the landfill.
 We show that each trajectory of the system is bounded and converges towards one of these non-hyperbolic equilibria according to the initial conditions.
 Some numerical tests are presented.